Group Activities (Available for Drimnin House Guests only)

 Please note that due to other work committments this activity is subject to availability and due to the nature of Jim's work he may be called away at a moment's notice.
 It is therefore possible that this walk may have to be postponed or cancelled at very short notice.

 A little about your guide

 Jim Manthorpe is a wildlife cameraman and writer living on the west coast of the Scottish Highlands.
 He's a little bit obsessed with otters and eagles and drawn to the wilder parts of the world, from Lapland to Patagonia via the Himalayas.

-Adventure guidebook writer for over a decade and as a ranger for seven years in Britain’s “last wilderness” Knoydart.
-Through all of it he has rarely been disconnected from a camera of some kind or another.
-He has been photographing and filming wildlife since he was eight-years-old, and now enjoys making a living filming wildlife and wild places.
+Even though he has written adventure guidebooks and been a ranger in Britain’s “last wilderness”, Knoydart, Jim has rarely been disconnected from some kind of camera.
+He has been photographing and filming wildlife since he was eight-years-old and now enjoys making a living filming wildlife and wild places.